 Things to do at the Hellfire Club

-Explore inside the Hellfire Club: It is possible for walkers to explore inside the old ruins.
+- Explore inside the Hellfire Club: It is possible for those taking part in the Hellfire Club Walk to explore inside the old ruins.
 This is a rather spooky experience as the building is quite dark on the inside and with the scary stories associated with the building, entering it is sure to give you shivers.
 With that being said, it’s super cool being able to walk up to the top floor of the building and snap a pic of the wonderful surroundings.

 What Happened at Dublin’s Hellfire Club?

 The Hellfire Club is a stunning scenic place by day but by night it turns into a terrifying place with a spooky past.
 I would not recommend exploring the ruins after nightfall.

 The Hellfire Club is subject to many stories however, it is uncertain what is true and what’s a myth.
 In 1725, a rich Irish man, Speaker Connolly built the house on top Montpelier Hill, now known as the Hellfire Club.
 One night a large storm blew the houses roof off .
 Locals believed this to be the work of the devil.
 Starting the houses association with evil.

 A number of years following Connolly’s death, the house was accompanied by the Hellfire Club an unlawful group who regularly engaged in illegal activity.
 There are many stories about the Hellfire Club some evening involving the Devil Himself.

 For those of you looking to learn more in depth about stories of the Hellfire Club check out AskAboutIreland.ie or dublin.ie.